dharo/CarND-LaneLines-P1/README.md

 ![blur]

-    2. Gaussian Blur: Blurring the image is required to filter out any noise from less prominent edges in the image.
+    2. Gaussian Blur: Blurring the image is required to filter out any noise from less prominent edges.

 ![canny]

     3. Canny Algorithm: Grayscaled image is put through a Canny algorithm to identify edges in an image.

 ![roi]

     4. Focus on region of interest: Focus on region of interest.
     We know that lane lines are located on a specigic region on the image.
     We remove all else in order to find the lines that make up the lane.

 ![hough] ![result]

     5. Hough and annotating original image: Hough algorithm takes the Canny and region reduced image to locate lines.
 Finally lines are identified and average points are calculated to draw the lines on the original image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...